-You need the following tools to perform the removal and installation procedures:
+You need the following tools to perform the installation and removal procedures:

-- Key to the system keylock

 - Phillips #2 screwdriver

-- Wrist strap

 - Plastic scribe

+- Wrist grounding strap connected to ground

 Front bezel (optional)

 Installing the optional front bezel

 - 1. Locate and remove the bezel key. - NOTE: The bezel key is attached to the back of the bezel. - 2.
 Hook the right end of the bezel onto the chassis. - 3.
 Fit the free end of the bezel onto the system. - 4.
 Lock the bezel.